krawthekrow/pi-connect/README.md

 Then, hit the "Next" button to go to the next group.
 Once again, the "Next" button is completely unrelated to the "Back" button, which brings you back to the selection screen.

+If a team finds all the groups and gets all the connections right, they will be awarded two extra points, just as in Only Connect.

 As before, you can hit "Reveal" at any time to reveal or un-reveal the solution to the current connection.

 Vowels